Frequently Asked Questions

 Does an early application and interview guarantee an early decision by the Admissions Committee?

-No. Even though early applicants are usually interviewed early, the American Dental Education Association (ADEA) recommends that dental schools do not notify applicants either orally or in writing of provisional or final acceptance before December 1st of the academic year prior to the year of matriculation.
+No. Even though early applicants are usually interviewed early, the American Dental Education Association (ADEA) recommends that dental schools do not notify applicants either orally or in writing of provisional or final acceptance before December 15th of the academic year prior to the year of matriculation.
 See AADSAS guidelines on website: www.adea.org).
-Under these circumstances, the School will make an effort to inform applicants of the decision as soon as possible.
+Utilizing these guidelines, the School will make an effort to inform applicants of the decision as soon as possible.
 The Admissions Committee may delay the decision until spring or early summer for some applicants because of continued deliberation.

 What is the basic interview process?

+Interviews are offered in both virtual and in-person formats.
 Members of the Admissions Committee, aided by the Dental Admissions and Recruitment staff, participate in this effort.
-Applicants who are invited to interview participate in a group introduction, take part in a guided tour of the School, meet with dental students, participate in an interactive questions/answer session, and have a personal interview with two or more admissions committee members.
+Applicants invited to interview participate in a group introduction, take part in a guided tour of the School, meet with dental students, participate in an interactive questions/answer session, and have a personal interview with two or more admissions committee members.
 In addition, an onsite writing exercise is part of the interview schedule.